 Selection of quota refugees

-In recent years, the majority of the quota refugees admitted to Finland have been Syrian refugees from Turkey.
-In addition to this, Finland has admitted Congolese refugees from Zambia and refugees in a particularly vulnerable position evacuated out of Libya to Niger by the UNHCR (mainly Eritreans).
+In recent years, the majority of the quota refugees admitted to Finland have been Syrian refugees from Turkey and Lebanon.
+In addition to this, Finland has admitted Congolese refugees from Zambia, refugees in a particularly vulnerable position evacuated out of Libya to the Niger or Rwanda by the UNHCR (mainly Eritreans) and Afghans from Iran.

 A person can be granted a residence permit in Finland as part of the country’s refugee quota, if the following conditions are met:

 The person is in need of international protection with regard to his or her home country.

 The person cannot stay permanently in the country to which he or she has fled.

 The requirements for admittance and integration into Finland have been assessed.